-Re-named Pavilion Theatre, it was equipped with ‘talkies’ and the first to be screened was Laura la Plante in "Showboat" on 24th July 1929, screening in mornings and afternoons.
+Re-named Pavilion Theatre, it was equipped with ‘talkies’ when a Western Electric(WE) sound system was installed and the first to be screened was Laura la Plante in "Showboat" on 24th July 1929, screening in mornings and afternoons.
 Live shows then transfered to evening performances for a while, and were soon transfered to the Opera House as the only ‘live’ theatre in the complex.
 The Pavilion Theatre then became a full time cinema.

 A Hammond electonic organ was installed in 1952, which was played at intermissions by Ernest Broadbent.
 By 1960, the Pavilion Theatre was little used, and it became one of the lesser attractions at the Winter Gardens complex.
 In the 1980’s it was converted into the Pavilion Pizza and Horseshoe bar.
 The proscenium was bricked in and the stage became a small restaurant.
 A forestage was added in front of the proscenium, and the orchestra floor was leveled.

 In recent years the Pavilion Theatre has undergone major restoration, together with the rest of the the Winter Gardens complex, and it is used mainly for conferences and special events.